markdaniel1982/ttlf_pp1/README.md

   * To generate income from our products.

 ### First Time Users
-  * To find out who we are and what we do
+  * To find out who we are and what we do.
-  * To find it instinctively easy to navigate the site
+  * To find it instinctively easy to navigate the site.
-  * To easily find links to social network accounts to access more content
+  * To easily find links to social network accounts to access more content.

 ### Returning Users
-  * To keep up-to-date with, or to buy releases and merchandise
+  * To keep up-to-date with, or to buy releases and merchandise .

 _______